Probabilistic divide-and-conquer: a new exact simulation method, with integer partitions as an example: Algorithms for simulating random integer partitions of

 \subsection{Divide-and-conquer, by small versus large}

-The waiting-to-get-lucky strategy is limited primarily by the probability that the target is hit, which diminishes like $n^{-3/4}$.
+\ignore{ Rejection sampling is limited primarily by the probability that the target is hit, which diminishes like $n^{-3/4}$.
 Already at $n=10^8$, the probability is one in a million.
 Instead of trying to hit a hole in one, we allow approach shots.

-Recall that to sample partitions uniformly, based on \eqref{dist Z} -- \eqref{prob T=n asym}, our goal is to sample from the distribution of $(Z_1,Z_2,\ldots,Z_n)$ conditional on $(T=n)$.
-Using $x=x(n)$ from \eqref{def x(n)}, for any fixed choice\footnote{ The standard paradigm for deterministic divide-and-conquer, that the two tasks should be roughly equal, suggests $b$ of order $\sqrt{n}$, but considerations related to Section \ref{sect acceptance}, in particular \eqref{speedup} and computability of the threshhold function $a \mapsto t(a)$, see also Remark \ref{b remark}, provide additional constraints.} $b \in \{1,2,\ldots,n-1\}$, we let
+Recall that to sample partitions uniformly, based on \eqref{dist Z} -- \eqref{prob T=n asym}, our goal is to sample from the distribution of $(Z_1,Z_2,\ldots,Z_n)$ conditional on $\{T=n\}$. } We now return to the example of random sampling of integer partitions.
+Using $x=x(n)$ from \eqref{def x(n)}, for any fixed choice $b \in \{1,2,\ldots,n-1\}$, we let